Watchmen: Film adaptation

 Tales of the Black Freighter was adapted as a direct-to-video animated feature from Warner Premiere and Warner Bros.
 Animation, which was released on March 24, 2009.
 It was originally included in the screenplay for the Watchmen film, but was cut due to budget restrictions, as the segment would have added $20 million to the budget, because Snyder wanted to film it in a stylized manner reminiscent of 300.
 Gerard Butler, who starred in 300, voices the Captain in the film, having been promised a role in Watchmen that never materialized.

 Jared Harris voices his deceased friend Ridley, whom the Captain hallucinates is talking to him.
 Snyder had Butler and Harris record their parts together.
 Snyder considered including the animated film in the final cut, but the film was already approaching a three-hour running time.
 The Tales of the Black Freighter was given standalone DVD release which also includes Under the Hood, a documentary detailing the characters' backstories, named after the character Hollis Mason's (the first Nite Owl) memoirs.
 The film itself was released on DVD four months after Tales of the Black Freighter, and in November 2009, a four-disc set was released as the "Ultimate Cut" with the animated film edited back into the main picture.
 The director's cut and the extended version of Watchmen both include Tales of the Black Freighter on their DVD releases.

 Len Wein, the comic's editor, wrote a video game prequel entitled Watchmen: The End Is Nigh.

 Dave Gibbons became an adviser on Snyder's film, but Moore has refused to have his name attached to any film adaptations of his work.
 Moore has stated he has no interest in seeing Snyder's adaptation; he told Entertainment Weekly in 2008 that "[t]here are things that we did with Watchmen that could only work in a comic, and were indeed designed to show off things that other media can't".
 While Moore believes that David Hayter's screenplay was "as close as I could imagine anyone getting to Watchmen", he asserted he did not intend to see the film if it were made.

 Motion comic

 In 2008, Warner Bros.
 Entertainment released Watchmen Motion Comics, a series of narrated animations of the original comic book.
 The first chapter was released for purchase in the summer of 2008 on digital video stores, such as iTunes Store.
 A DVD compiling the full motion comic series was released in March 2009.

 Animated film

 Warner Bros. announced in April 2017 that they would develop an R-rated animated film based on the comic book.
 A teaser trailer was released on June 13, 2024, and revealed it to be a two-part film.

 Watchmen Chapter I received a digital release on August 13, 2024, and Blu-ray and 4K Ultra HD release on August 27, 2024, Watchmen Chapter II released on November 26, 2024.

 Arrowverse

-The HBO version of the Watchmen was referenced in the Arrowverse's Crisis on Infinite Earths crossover.
+The HBO Watchmen series was referenced in the Arrowverse's Crisis on Infinite Earths crossover.